-Currently, there isn’t a way to automatically convert your existing project to the new IT service management (ITSM) template, but we’re working on building one!
+Currently, there isn’t a way to automatically convert your existing project to the new IT service management template, but we’re working on building one!
 To find out when it’s ready, keep an eye on our release notes.

 To re-create your existing project, you’ll need to create a brand new ITSM project and replicate your existing setup within it.
 We only recommend a manual move if you have a strong understanding of Jira configuration and your existing project has minimal customization, or if you would like to take advantage of the new out-of-the-box ITSM workflows, rather than using your existing ones.

-Learn about the ITSM template
+Learn about the IT service management template

-Ensure the ITSM template suits your team
+Ensure the IT service management template suits your team

 When you create a new ITSM project, you can take an onboarding tour to learn about the new features and decide if it’s the right choice for you and your team.